rust-lang/book/nostarch/chapter09.md

 }
 ```

-We're attempting to access the hundredth element of our vector, but it only has
+We’re attempting to access the hundredth element of our vector, but it only has
 three elements.
 In this situation, Rust will panic.
 Using `[]` is supposed to
-return an element, but if you pass an invalid index, there's no element that
+return an element, but if you pass an invalid index, there’s no element that
 Rust could return here that would be correct.

 Other languages like C will attempt to give you exactly what you asked for in
 this situation, even though it isn’t what you want: you’ll get whatever is at
 the location in memory that would correspond to that element in the vector,
-even though the memory doesn't belong to the vector.
+even though the memory doesn’t belong to the vector.
 This is called a *buffer
 overread*, and can lead to security vulnerabilities if an attacker can
-manipulate the index in such a way as to read data they shouldn't be allowed to
+manipulate the index in such a way as to read data they shouldn’t be allowed to
 that is stored after the array.

 In order to protect your program from this sort of vulnerability, if you try to